 FTC is designed for those who want to compete head to head, using a sports model.
 Teams of up to 10 students are responsible for designing, building, and programming their robots to compete in an alliance format against other teams.
 The robot kit is reusable from year-to-year and is programmed using a variety of languages.
 Teams, including coaches, mentors and volunteers, are required to develop strategy and build robots based on sound engineering principles.
 Awards are given for the competition as for well as for community outreach, design, and other real-world accomplishments.

-Team 4027 is one of the most experienced FTC teams in John B. Connally High School.
+Team 4847 is an experienced FTC teams in John B. Connally High School.
 Follow us as we work towards worlds this year, and feel free to message us with questions, compliments, criticisms, etc.!

 The next few matches were pretty intense, even including replays for both of our matches, but sadly we lost to the Vandegrift alliance.
 But we did much better than previous years, which was a great success for us :)